BrianLipscombe/radiology-outpatient-board/README.md

 <h1 align="center">Radiology Outpatient Order Board App</h1>
 <h1 align="center"><img src="https://github.com/BrianLipscombe/radiology-outpatient-board/blob/main/static/images/banner.jpg?raw=true" /></h1>

-This is Brian Lipscombe's third Milestone Project at [Code Institute](https://codeinstitute.net).
-It was built using HTML5, CSS3, JavaScript, Python+Flask, MongoDB, Gitpod, and deployed on the hosting platform Heroku.
+This is Brian Lipscombe's third Milestone Project, Python and Data Centric Development, at [Code Institute](https://codeinstitute.net).
+It was built using HTML5, CSS3, JavaScript, Python+Flask, MongoDB, Materialize, Gitpod, and deployed on the hosting platform Heroku.
 It is designed with Code Institute's Assessment Handbook Project Idea 0 in mind - Bring your own idea to life, based on providing value to users to address a specific real or imagined need.

 The idea is not intended for public use but instead intended to provide management support for orders within a radiology department, or tandem group of radiology departments, within a hospital setting.
 In such a busy setting, balancing scheduled appointments for outpatients with spontaneous STAT orders being placed from the Emergency Department as well as prolonged, complicated exam orders from the Intensive Care Unit can be very challenging.
-An app like this could provide some added organization and time-management to ensure outpatients get seen at or near their dat and time of appointment.
+An app like this could provide some added organization and time-management to ensure outpatients get seen at or near their date and time of appointment.

 The app can be found on Heroku [here.](https://8080-brianlipscombe-radiology-2sjdmmrwjw4.ws-us31.gitpod.io/get_tasks)